allanext/docker-compose-mediawiki-mysql-redis-elasticsearch/README.md

 # docker-compose-mediawiki-mysql-redis-elasticsearch

-Docker Compose with MariaDB, Redis and Elastic Search.
+Docker Compose for MediaWiki with MariaDB, Redis and Elastic Search.

 ### Requirements